tonyn10/SortingAlgorithms/README.md

 A compilation of all main sorting algorithms (work in progress).

 Mainly for practice and familiarity with divide-and-conquer, time complexities, and optimization.
+Can also be used for reference.